wp-plugins/my-glossar/readme.txt

 == Frequently Asked Questions ==

+= Test =
+Test

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets directory take precedence.
-For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
+For example, `/assets/asset1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot